CollaborativeRoboticsLab/grasping/docs/control/arm_control.md

 - Load collision objects from `grasping_arm_control/config/workspace.yaml` at startup.
 - Load an optional calibrated `workspace_area` from the same YAML file.
 - Push those objects into MoveIt through `ApplyPlanningScene`.
+- Publish the calibrated workspace area as a semi-transparent green RViz marker plane.
 - Reject target poses that fall outside the calibrated workspace area before planning.
 - Convert a target TCP pose into MoveIt position and orientation constraints.
 - Execute motion through the configured `moveit_msgs/action/MoveGroup` server.